backstage/backstage/docs/integrations/gitlab/org.md

         host: gitlab.com
         orgEnabled: true
         group: org/teams # Required for gitlab.com when `orgEnabled: true`.
 Optional for self managed.
 Must not end with slash.
 Accepts only groups under the provided path (which will be stripped)
+        allowInherited: true # Allow groups to be ingested even if there are no direct members.
         groupPattern: '[\s\S]*' # Optional.
 Filters found groups based on provided pattern.
 Defaults to `[\s\S]*`, which means to not filter anything
+        schedule: # optional; same options as in TaskScheduleDefinition
+          # supports cron, ISO duration, "human duration" as used in code
+          frequency: { minutes: 30 }
+          # supports ISO duration, "human duration" as used in code
+          timeout: { minutes: 3 }
 ```

 ### Groups